-Formed in 1997, originally as Southeastern Community Oriented Policing Education (SCOPE), LEIC is a leading training and technical assistance provider for the law enforcement community across the nation, delivering training programs from Washington to California and Hawaii to New York, Florida and Georgia and many other states as well as serving internationally.
+Formed in 1997, originally as Southeastern Community Oriented Policing Education (SCOPE), LEIC is a leading training and technical assistance provider for the law enforcement community across the nation, delivering training programs from Washington to California, Hawaii to New York, Florida and Georgia, and many other states as well as serving internationally.
 LEIC has been both a Bureau of Justice Assistance and National Institute of Justice training and technical assistance provider and home to one of the nation’s Regional Community Policing Institutes formerly supported by the Office of Community Oriented Policing Services (COPS) of the U.S. Department of Justice.

 Over the past 20 plus years, more than 35,000 law enforcement officers, other criminal justice practitioners, public safety workers, public school personnel, and community members have completed our training and educational programs.
 LEIC target audiences have grown from traditional law enforcement professionals to include other public safety personnel in diverse areas of the criminal justice system, including cybercrime, corrections, safe schools, substance abuse, safe neighborhoods, cold cases, and missing persons, as well as community policing and practices.
-The center’s project design and delivery strategies are based on extensive project management expertise with local, state, and federal training and technical assistance projects.
-Included in this experience are over 20 projects with the Bureau of Justice Assistance, Department of Homeland Security, Office of Community Oriented Policing Services (COPS), National Institute of Justice, Department of State, Louisiana State University’s National Center for Bioterrorism Research and Training, Tennessee Office of Homeland Security, Tennessee Department of Education, Tennessee Association of Chiefs of Police, Tennessee Sheriffs’ Association and Blue Cross/Blue Shield of Tennessee.
+Project design and delivery strategies at LEIC are based on extensive project management expertise with local, state, and federal training and technical assistance projects.
+Included in this experience are over 20 projects with the Bureau of Justice Assistance, Department of Homeland Security, Office of Community Oriented Policing Services (COPS), National Institute of Justice, Department of State, Louisiana State University’s National Center for Bioterrorism Research and Training, Tennessee Office of Homeland Security, Tennessee Department of Education, Tennessee Association of Chiefs of Police (TACP), Tennessee Sheriffs’ Association (TSA) and Blue Cross/Blue Shield of Tennessee.
 Currently, LEIC is successfully managing more than $2 million in local, state and federal projects.
 LEIC’s strategies all focus on customer service, customer satisfaction, and excellence in product development and delivery systems.